 The information security concentration is offered in an online remote learning format.
-Each course meets once at the start for eight hours and then continues online.
+Each course is 8 weeks long.
+Each course meets once at the beginning for four hours and once at the end for four hours.
+Instruction for the eight weeks between face-to-face meetings is done on-line.
 Assignments, faculty interaction, group discussions and examinations are Web-delivered.

-The Master of Business Administration with a concentration in information security courses and credit-hour requirements are listed here in the suggested order of completion.
+The Master of Business Administration with a concentration in information security courses and credit-hour requirements are listed here.
 Enrollment in 600-level courses offered by the College of Business is restricted to fully admitted graduate students.
+This program employs the cohort model.-

-Information Security Concentration Credit
+Information Security Concentration Minimum Credit

-Minimum Requirements Hours
+Requirements Hours

 MBA 600.
 Organizational Behavior 3

 MBA 640.
-Managerial Information Systems 3
+Management Information Systems 3

+MBA 680.
+Introduction to Information Security 3

 MBA 610.
 Quantitative Methods for Management 3

 MBA 620.
-Accounting for Decision Making and Control 3
+Accounting for Decision Making & Control 3

 MBA 630.
 Financial Management 3

 MBA 681.
-Information Security Management 3

-MBA 680.
-Introduction to Information Security 3
+Managing System Networks 3

 MBA 641.
-The Microeconomics of Business Decision-Making 3
+The Microeconomics of Business Decision- 3

+Making

 MBA 642.
 Operations Management 3

 MBA 643.
 Advanced Topics and Cases in Financial 3

 Management

 MBA 644.
 Foundations of Marketing Management 3

 MBA 682.
 Information Security Ethics and Policy 3

 MBA 690.
 Strategic Management 3

-39